 (3) A reasonable effort must be made to have utility line trenches and similar uses avoid the critical root zone of any significant tree to be preserved.
 Due to certain site conditions, where disturbance is unavoidable, the City Forester may approve underground tunneling or directional boring of utilities within the critical root zone of any significant tree to be preserved.
 Trenching, when approved by the City Forester, must be used only as the last alternative and root pruning equipment specifically designed for that purpose must be used.
 Pruned roots must be sealed with nontoxic wound sealant.

-(4) Prior to issuance of building or grading permits, protective fencing must be installed around the limits of the disturbance zone or around the critical root zone of significant trees to be preserved.
+(4) Where the tree preservation standards apply, prior to issuance of building or grading permits, protective fencing must be installed around the limits of the disturbance zone or around the critical root zone of significant trees to be preserved.
 Such fences must be at least four feet high and must consist of orange polyethylene safety fencing.
 Fencing must remain in place until construction is completed or other landscaping has been installed and the City Forester has approved the removal of the fencing.

 (5) Owners pruning oak trees between April 15 and July 1 must apply an appropriate nontoxic tree wound sealant to any cut areas.